 In this context, Heather says, not having children helps with her creations.
 “I have no children and have never wanted any, and so have a very practical, unromantic overview of all the kids I come into contact with.”

 Inspiration comes from some unexpected sources too. “ I listen to Radio 4 a lot, so I hear a vast amount of diverse programmes with information seeping in by osmosis.
 Articles in the newspapers, images and just random words can trigger something.”

 Despite their grotesqueness, Heather’s works exude elegance too, perhaps because she reference the Renaissance painters and Flemish artists as “a constant reminder of quality in draughtsmanship and beauty.”

-Heather’s latest collection, Flesch and Blood, was based on the Salem Witch Trials, “though most folks wouldn’t know it.
+Heather’s collection Flesch and Blood was inspired by the Salem Witch Trials, “though most folks wouldn’t know it.
 I heard a programme about collective hysteria and it kind of clicked.”